-Cyber-terrorism, or cyber-attacks, within the healthcare industry have been increasing in numbers and in sophistication over the past decade.
-Health-information technology, which provides critical life-saving functions, consists of connected, networked systems and integrates wireless technologies, which leaves these systems more vulnerable to cyber-attacks.
+Cyber-attacks or cyber-terrorism, within the healthcare industry have been increasing in numbers and in sophistication over the past decade.
+Health-information technology, which provides critical life-saving functions, consists of connected, networked systems and integrates wireless technologies, which leaves these systems more vulnerable to cyber-attacks20.
+In addition, there are a number of recently identified vulnerabilities that are incorporated in networks across the world.
 A 2017 IBM study that tracked cybersecurity incidents around the globe, found that attackers who target healthcare providers focused on small to medium entities, as these targets require the least time, effort, and money to exploit.
-In 2016, an estimated \$6.2 billion dollars was lost by the U.S. Healthcare System due to data breaches.
+In 2016, an estimated \$6.2 billion dollars was lost by the U.S. Healthcare System due to data breaches21.